rdubois440/cherry_mx30_usb_bt/README.md

 ```

-and initialize the lookup table with the arduino value for the corresponding key
+and initialize the lookup table with the arduino value for the corresponding key.

 ```
 		keyLookup[4] = KEY_F6;